propellerlabsio/meteor-ui5/README.md

 * [Tutorial](http://meteor-ui5.propellerlabs.io/#/tutorial)

 ## Building
+1. After cloning the repo, run `npm install` to install build dependencies.
-Run `npm run-script build` after making any changes to files in the `src/` directory.
+1. Run `npm run-script build` after making any changes to files in the `src/` directory.
 This will rebuild the `dist/` files and the documentation.
 Meteor's own build tool will handle everything after that.

 ## Roadmap